BlockchainCommons/Learning-FROST-from-the-Command-Line/01_3_FROST_vs_MuSig.md

 The aggregatability of Schnorr allows for the creation of adaptor signatures where a signature is "tweaked" by adding some secret value to it.
-The tweaked signature can be validated, but the secret value must be revealed to make the signature valid.
+The tweaked signature can be verified, but the secret value must be revealed to make the signature valid.

 It also allows for the creation of blind signatures, where someone can